canonical/temporal-worker-k8s-operator/README.md

 To run a basic workflow, you may use a simple client (e.g.
 [sdk-python sample](https://github.com/temporalio/sdk-python#quick-start)) and
 connect to the same Temporal server.
-If run on the same namespace and task queue as the Temporal worker, it should be executed successfully.
+If run on the same namespace and task queue as the Temporal Worker, it should be executed successfully.

 ## Scaling